A Quick Guide to VSEPR

 Hence, we can we redraw as tetrahedral.

 As we already considered the effect on charged molecule, the effect of multiple bond should be considered.
 Depending upon the element, lewis dot structures allow single, double, and triple bonds but double and triple bonds still only occupy one coordination vertex.
 Therefore, a single vertex may have 2, 4, or 6 associated electrons.
 In a lewis single bond is always regarded as σ bond and a lewis double bond is always regarded as a σ and π bond interaction.
-Moreover, a lewis triple bond is always regarded as a σ + π π bond interaction.
+Moreover, a lewis triple bond is always regarded as a σ + π + π bond interaction.

-In VSEPR case let take an example of a double which consist of σ-bond and a π-bond, so each bond is treated as having one electron from each atom.
+In VSEPR case let take an example of a double which consist of a σ-bond and a π-bond, so each bond is treated as having one electron from each atom.
 As are only interested in determining the number of electrons in the σ-framework, so we need to discount the π-electrons.
 This shows as a -1 for each π-bond in the calculation.

 Central atom: C